chrislevn/chrislevn.github.io/_posts/2023-11-11-backend-languages.md

 When it comes to Backend Web Development – we primarily require a backend (or you can say server-side) programming language to make the website function along with various other tools & technologies such as databases, frameworks, web servers, etc.

-Pick a language from the given list and make sure to learn its quirks, core details about its runtime e.g. concurrency, memory model, etc.
+Pick a language from the given list and make sure to learn its quirks, core details about its concurrency, memory model, runtime etc.

+## Basics of concurrency, memory model, and runtime:

+### Concurrency
+Concurrency refers to the ability of multiple threads to access shared resources simultaneously.
+Concurrency means happening at (about) the same time.
+As opposed to happening in parallel, truly.

 ## Comparison of backend languages